 Wealthy people usually have large homes that could become a target for burglars if left unoccupied.
 Having someone present on the property provides the peace of mind they require to go away for a while and shows would-be intruders that the property is not an easy target.

 Before you take on the job, you will be given a detailed breakdown of what is expected of you while on the property.
 Wealthy people can often have extensive grounds to take care of or a lot of pets and animals that need care – the terrier may travel with the owner, but the stables may need tending!
 Therefore, it’s important to ensure you’re up to the task before you commit to it.
 The rich and famous tend to be busy being fabulous and may not take kindly to being let down.

 Once you’ve accepted the job, you will need to ensure you perform your daily tasks to the highest standard.
 Don’t forget anything.
 This is particularly important when looking after animals and plants.

 The Benefits of House Sitting

 House sitting for wealthy people means you’ll be living in the lap of luxury.
 You’ll be experiencing life in sprawling mansions, luxury beachfront properties, or high-end city apartments, a stone’s throw from all the action.
+You’ll have great water pressure, a fancy fridge, luxurious linens and super-fast wifi.
 You will get to experience a taste of how these people live at absolutely no cost to you.
 In fact, you’ll get paid for the privilege.